AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 -  **Rename**: Use this option to rename the selected file.
 Enter the name of the new file in the **Rename Asset** dialog.
     - You can rename a file of any type.
-    - You can’t change the extension of a file.
+    - You can't change the extension of a file.
     - Two files cannot have the same name.
 So, you cannot rename a file to a name that already exists.
 An error is displayed.

 -  **Move to**: Use this option to move the selected file to another folder.